- Email: Monica.Nelson@lewisbrisbois.com

 Monica joined Lewis Brisbois from a Boston law firm specializing in toxic tort and asbestos litigation.

 - October 01, 2016 Class Action & Mass Tort Newsletter: Volume 3 - October 1, 2016

 Monica previously served as a legal research clerk to Connecticut Superior Court judges.
 In this position, she assisted in the researching and drafting of judicial decisions on diverse topics in civil litigation arising from premises and products liability claims, employment and civil rights actions, medical and professional malpractice suits, insurance coverage disputes, and complex commercial transactions.
 During law school, Monica also served as a judicial extern to a federal judge in the United States District Court for the District of Rhode Island.
 Monica has also worked for Yale Law School’s Jerome N. Frank Legal Services Organization, where she provided pro bono immigration legal services.

 - Relief Pursuant to the Convention Against Torture: A Framework for Central American Gang Recruits and Former Gang Members to Fulfill the “Consent or Acquiescence” Requirement, 13 ROGERWILLIAMS U. L. REV. 308 (2008).

 - 2006 Survey of Rhode Island Law, Property Law: East Bay Community Development Corporation v.
 Zoning Board of Review of the Town of Barrington, 901 A.2d 1136 (R.I.
 2006),12 ROGERWILLIAMS U. L. REV. 625 (2007).

 Awards & Honors

-Monica was named a "Rising Star" by Rhode Island Super Lawyers in 2013 and 2014.
+Monica has been named a "Rising Star" by Rhode Island Super Lawyers in 2013, 2014, and 2017.
 "Rising Stars" are attorneys who are under 40, or who have been practicing for less than 10 years, and are selected from a rigorous peer review process.